 It is essential to avoid drinks that have sugar, artificial sweeteners and alcohol.
 These foods impact blood sugar levels.

-Coffee, water, tea and broths are all great beverages for fasting.
+Black coffee, plan water and unflavored tea are all great beverages for clean fasting.

 This post may contain affiliate links.
 Please read our policies for more details.